 Containing numerous exhilarating rides, like the Beach Buster, Crazy Submarine, FlowRider, Krazy Kars, Liberty Carousel, Tilt-A-Whirl, Vertical Plunge and The Chaos, its star attraction is the Giant Dipper Roller Coaster.
 A wooden structure standing 70 feet tall and built in 1925, it perfectly combines history, amusement and stunning views in a single, exciting experience.

 However, the most famous attraction in the area has to be SeaWorld San Diego, one of the most famous aquariums in the world.
-With a range of aquatic wildlife that includes fish, rays, sharks, alligators, turtles, octopus, otters, seals, walruses and polar bears, you will get to see many different species that you have never even heard of before.
 They even have an Explorers Reef exhibit, where you actually have the opportunity to interact with some of the animals.

-As many people will know though, the most famous attraction in the park is the live shows, featuring dolphins, killer whales, and sea lions, performing incredible tricks and routines with their handlers.
+As many people will know though, the most famous attraction in the park is the live shows.
 You combine this with the collection of rides that are also on offer and it makes SeaWorld San Diego an absolutely mind-blowing destination, that you are guaranteed to never forget.

-Stay in Mission Beach if You love long, sprawling beaches, with plenty of activities, both on the sand and in the water; Nightlife is important to you; You want to go to an attraction like an amusement park or SeaWorld San Diego; You want to work out while you’re on vacation; You’re traveling with family; You’re coming to San Diego for a bachelor or bachelorette party.
+Stay in Mission Beach if You love long, sprawling beaches, with plenty of activities, both on the sand and in the water; You’re traveling with family; You’re on bachelor or bachelorette party.

 Best Places to stay in San Diego in Mission Beach: